- 2 cups whole wheat flour

-- In a large bowl, combine the flour, baking powder, cinnamon and salt.
-Combine the eggs, milk, honey and oil; stir into dry ingredients just until moistened.
+- In a bowl, whisk together first four ingredients.
+In another bowl, whisk together eggs, milk, honey and oil; add to dry ingredients, stirring just until moistened.
 Stir in apple.

 "I read the comments first and edited the recipe before I made it.
 I did 1/2 whole wheat flour and 1/2 all purpose flour.
 I also added a teaspoon of pumpkin spice.
 They were fabulous, but I think I would add even more spice next time."

 "I haven't made the original recipe, but I used all-purpose flour, used butter instead of the oil, and used light brown sugar instead of the honey.
 They were gooooood! :)"

 "Not ImpressedI made these and I have to say I didn't love them.
 I was looking for a savory and sweet apple cinnamon pancake.These pancakes came together easily and yielded a consistently fluffy product, not mushy or wet or too clumpy.
 My issue is that they are rather tasteless!
 The author notes they are so sweet that you don't need syrup - I disagree!
 The pancakes are flavorless.
 I usually put butter, lemon juice and plenty of sugar in my regular pancakes.
 I was shocked to see no sugar listed on the ingredients, but assumed the honey in this recipe would more than make up for it.
 It does not!
 I couldn't even taste the honey, to be honest.
 And I used locally sourced, amazing honey!!!I had to load my pancakes with syrup for them to be sweet enough for me to enjoy.After all is said and done, I'm probably more likely to simply add chopped apples and cinnamon to my normal pancake recipe next time and see how it turns out.Worth a shot though - maybe you will like your pancakes less sweet."